cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-PhyloSanity.md

 	│   └── fastani_results.txt
 	├── gtdbtk_results
 	│   └── GTDBTK.bac120.summary.tsv
-	├── metagenome_evaluation.list
+	├── evaluation.list
-	├── metagenome_evaluation.tsv
+	├── evaluation.tsv
-├── Metagenomes/
+├── MSResults/
 └── PhyloSanity.ini</code></pre>

 By default, the `out/` directory contains the raw data from the pipeline output.
-The `Metagenomes` directory contains the `BioMetaDB` project, including the SQL interface, that has all metadata stored in a `SQLite3` database.
+The `MSResults` directory contains the `BioMetaDB` project, including the SQL interface, that has all metadata stored in a `SQLite3` database.

 Within the `out/` directory are results directories for each output, labeled as `checkm_results`, etc. Also, running **PhyloSanity** generated a citations file that describes all of the analyses that were run in this pipeline.

 We can generate a quick summary of this data using a command-line query:

-`dbdm SUMMARIZE -c Metagenomes`
+`dbdm SUMMARIZE -c MSResults`

-Note that we can omit the `-c Metagenomes` if we are working in a directory that has no other **BioMetaDB** projects.
+Note that we can omit the `-c MSResults` if we are working in a directory that has no other **BioMetaDB** projects.

 `dbdm SUMMARIZE`

 <pre><code>SUMMARIZE:	View summary of all tables in database
- Project root directory:	Metagenomes
+ Project root directory:	MSResults
- Name of database:		Metagenomes.db
+ Name of database:		MSResults.db

 *******************************************************************************************
 	     Table Name:	evaluation